goxul/goxul.github.io/_posts/2020-3-7-My-GATE-prep.md

 ![alt](/images/BM.png)

 [I wouldn't say that I solved all these assignments, but I had seen all of them at least once. ]

+### What are the right resources to study from?

+I get this question from everyone and honestly, there are no right set of resources for everyone.
+For example, almost everyone who clears GATE suggests but good lord, that book is huge.
+I could never get myself to study from that book, so I chose another one.

+### Takeaway 4: Find out what resources/books/lecture notes work for you.
+What worked for me, will not necessarily work for you.
+Often, I would have to study a concept from multiple resources.
+There is no single book for ANY subject that will help you clear GATE.

+That being said, here are the resources that I used: [please Google the books on your own, I am too lazy to link them all here.]

+0. Data Structures - Frankly, there's no "book" for data structure.
+As I mentioned above, I did a few Leetcode problems and that's how I got comfortable with coding.
+For C programming and other data structures, you can find some excellent resources by Prof. Nick Parlante of Stanford [here](http://cslibrary.stanford.edu/).
+Other than that, the only way to get better at this is to **actually code.** **Code a lot.**

+1. Algorithms: I used a book called  "**Algorithms by Dasgupta, Vazirani and Papadimitriou.**" This excellent course on Algorithms [here](https://www.youtube.com/playlist?list=PLEAYkSg4uSQ1YxqcmBjCdK9oX1m-JDEx2) follows the same book.

+2. Databases - I studied normalisation from Knowledge Gate videos on YouTube, and B/B+ trees from RBR (a friend in my library had subscribed to it) and SQL from Made Easy notes (which are available online).
+Rest all the topics - **Database Systems by Korth, Sudarshan et al.** Use the slides available to revise later.

+3. Computer Networks - I studied the entirety of it from RBR.
+But, doing only those videos aren't enough, in my opinion.
+I also went through textbooks for all the topics again.
+There is not a single textbook that worked for me - I went through **Tanenbaum, Kurose & Ross and Peterson & Davie**.
+For example, congestion control and flow control is explained very well in Kurose & Ross.
+I went through all the relevant problems from Tanenbaum and some chapters from Peterson & Davie.
+In order to ensure that I didn't miss anything, I also used to go through Wikipedia pages of concepts like TCP/IP, application layer protocols.

+4. Operating Systems - I used a textbook called **Operating Systems: Three Easy Pieces**.
+There's an excellent set of videos from Prof. Mythili from IITB, which follows the same textbook.
+That is present [here](https://www.cse.iitb.ac.in/~mythili/os/).
+On top of this, there's an excellent Operating Systems NPTEL course by Professor Chester Rebeiro of IIT Madras.
+If you use that course, your synchronisation concepts will be crystal clear.

+5. Compiler Design - I used the free videos of RBR available to study parsing.
+Another important resource was CS143 by Stanford, which can be found [here](https://web.stanford.edu/class/archive/cs/cs143/cs143.1128/).
+If you study the handouts properly, there'll be no need to study any textbook, in my opinion.
+For syntax directed translation, I refered to some videos from the NPTEL course on Compilers by Prof. Sanjeev Agarwala present [here](https://www.youtube.com/playlist?list=PLbMVogVj5nJTmKzaSlCpGgi7qxgcRRs8h).
+You can also refer to slides by Prof. Rupesh Nasre from IIT Madras, which are present [here](https://www.cse.iitm.ac.in/~rupesh/teaching/compiler/aug15/schedule/).

+6. Theory of Computation - For problem solving of DFA/NFA/PDA, I used the free videos of RBR avaiable online.
+To supplement that with actual, formal proof-style TOC, I followed Prof. Raghunath Tiwari's course on TOC, which can be found [here](https://www.youtube.com/playlist?list=PL3-wYxbt4yCgBHUpwXDTLos3JStccGIax).
+I also solved a few problems from **Peter Linz and Michael Sipser**, but I didn't peruse them thoroughly.

+7.